justinfernald/JSTML/README.md

 * Style support (outside of setting them by string with attributes)
 * Event support
 * State managment
-* Scoped styles
-* Inline CSS properties (adding hover event CSS in the attributes)
+* Inline CSS properties with scoped styles (adding hover event CSS in the attributes)
+    * Have attribute titled `css` then create Style Sheet based on object just the inline style along with css attributes
 * Hot Reload (maybe not)
 * Tooling to convert DOM Element to JSTML
 * Rebuild to use React.createElement
 * VSCode Extension for better tooling and formatting
 * Convert to TypeScript
 * Documentation on how to use JSTML
+* Making components simple (This is the essence of this library)

 ### Example